 Since the holidays are approaching, we decided to gather together highlights from Sarah and Katherine’s favorite dairy-free children’s book reviews.
 Perhaps they will inspire as gift ideas for food allergic kids, their friends, their parents, or even classroom teachers.
 Since Katherine is now a teen, and helps her mom create recipes for our Kids Can Cook section, she hasn’t reviewed some of the more current titles.
 Fortunately, I have!
-I write book reviews for Allergic Living magazine and cover many children’s books.
+I write book reviews for Allergic Living and cover many children’s books.
 I’ve stumbled across many gems and have included those here, too.

 Dairy-Free Children’s Books